-5.1.
-It is recommended Environmental Reserve dedicated to conserve the wetlands and drainage within the subject property.

-- 5.2.
-Municipal Reserve should be dedicated to the full extent owing to create a protective buffer around the wetlands on the subject property and provide habitat connections where feasible.
-MR will be based on 10% of the land area less that area owing as ER.
-In order to maintain lands designated at ER, a MR buffer around the wetlands and around the adjacent upland poplar forest is recommended. - 5.3.
-The following recommendations refer to activities that should be undertaken to facilitate development of a rural residential area in a way that incorporates, and therefore conserves, the biophysical resources. - 5.3.1.
-Retain the significant wetland features, including a minimum buffer of 10 m, to maintain the hydrological functions (surface water storage, water quality improvement, wildlife habitat, recreation potential, aesthetics) as ER; - 5.3.2.
-Retain upland forest stands, to maintain habitat diversity and connectivity, as MR; - 5.3.3.
-Investigate the applicability of Conservation Easements, Environmental Reserve Easements and Drainage easements to conserve wetland, drainage and upland forest features that have accessibility limitations; - 5.3.4.
-Work with the existing topography to the maximum extent as a means of conserving the existing drainage features and landscape character; and - 5.3.5.
+- 5.1.
+It is recommended Environmental Reserve (ER) dedicated to conserve the wetlands and drainage within the subject property that are directly accessible from the road right of way. - 5.2.
+Alternative methods of protection will be used to protect wetlands where access is limited using Environmental Reserve Easement (ERE). - 5.3.
+Municipal Reserve (MR) may be dedicated to the full extent owing to create a protective buffer around the wetlands on the subject property and provide habitat connections where access is feasible.
+MR will be based on 10% of the land area less that area owing as ER and ERE. - 5.4.
+The majority of the Municipal Reserve shall be dedicated as cash in-lieu to address deficiencies in the physical land dedication. - 5.5.
+Reserves shall be fenced or delineated using marker posts in accordance with County Design and Construction Standards, boundaries of the reserves shall be determined by the County at the time of final survey. - 5.6.
+The following recommendations refer to activities that should be undertaken to facilitate development of a rural residential area in a way that incorporates, and therefore conserves, the biophysical resources. - 5.6.1.
+Retain the significant wetland features, including a minimum buffer of 10 m, to maintain the hydrological functions (surface water storage, water quality improvement, wildlife habitat, recreation potential, aesthetics) as ER; - 5.6.2.
+Retain upland forest stands, to maintain habitat diversity and connectivity, as MR; - 5.6.3.
+Investigate the applicability of Conservation Easements, Environmental Reserve Easements and Drainage easements to conserve wetland, drainage and upland forest features that have accessibility limitations; - 5.6.4.
+Work with the existing topography to the maximum extent as a means of conserving the existing drainage features and landscape character; and - 5.6.5.
 Consult with Alberta Environment and Strathcona County regarding any changes to topography which may influence drainage.